NREL/openstudio-common-measures-gem/lib/measures/generic_qaqc/README.md

 **Model Dependent:** false

 ### End Use by Category (General)
-Check end use by category against selected ASHRAE standard DOE prototype buildings.
+Check model consumption by end use against selected ASHRAE standard DOE prototype building.
 **Name:** check_eui_by_end_use,
 **Type:** Boolean,
 **Units:** ,